An introduction to the BNFL National Stakeholder Dialogue

 The UK nuclear landscape is very different – responsibilities for the operational activities and issues addressed by the Dialogue now reside in different organisational orbits and the hard-won experience of effective stakeholder engagement around nuclear energy and nuclear fuel cycle matters does not appear to have seamlessly transitioned into today’s landscape.
 However, the attitudes and arguments both pro- and anti-nuclear have remained practically unchanged, so the Dialogue still has much to teach and many questions to ask.

-The Dalton Nuclear Institute has recognised this: the experience, learning and products gained through the Dialogue still have relevance and these outputs can be used to ensure that future engagement in the UK nuclear arena has an improved chance of success.
+The Dalton Nuclear Institute has recognised this: the experience, learning and products gained through the Dialogue still have relevance and that these outputs may play a role in future discussions in the UK nuclear arena.
 The full range of Dialogue reports are now available here via The Beam – accessible below.

 The Environment Council